Trang An Gate at Ninh Binh City

 Like Non Nuoc mountain, Ngoc My Nhan mountain is located on the banks Day river and is one of the “Four great mountains” of Ninh Binh city.
 In the eastern part of the city, Ngoc My Nhan is said to have three “peaks” that resemble a bird.
 The tallest outcrop is the head while the two smaller ones point outward “like a bird’s wings”.
 To one side is the Tien Son Cave which is set aside for the worship of the spirits of the mountain “petrified” into stalactites,

-Elsewhere on the mountain is the Thanh Ca temple also known as Hung Thien Tran Vu Temple and is for the worship of the god Thien Ton, considered a saint of the eastern region of Hoa Lu capital.
+Further up the mountain is the Thanh Ca temple also known as Hung Thien Tran Vu Temple.
+This temple is reserved for the worship Thien Ton, considered a “god” and a saint of the eastern region of Hoa Lu capital.
 Overlooking Canh Dieu lake and under the shade of perennial green trees the original temple was built over a thousand years ago.
 Destroyed during the French and America wars, it was rebuilt again in 1996-2001.

 Thanh Ca Pagoda